quintel/documentation/README.markdown

 the links below should get you started right away!

 * [Documentation for users](#users_doc):
-If you want to **use** the ETM for a workshop, a strategy session or your own amusement.
+If you want to **use** the ETM for a workshop, a strategy session or for your own learning.
 * [Documentation for contributers](#contr_doc): If you
 want to **change, extend, re-design** or **re-use** any part of the ETM.